DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 The working answer is:

-continuous participation in an ongoing process.
+Continuous participation in an ongoing process.

 UFCPS turns this intuition into an engineering programme.